 What if someone brings a friend without confirming with the organiser meaning the group is now larger than 6 – both will be asked to go home and not paddle with the rest of the group. (absolute maximum of 6 people – including children).
 Only people booked on should attend and only people from the same household in the same car or boat.

 What if another group is accessing the compound The second group must wait on the water or by their cars until the first is finished.
 We want to minimise the time spent in and around the compound to absolute minimum.

-What if I do not have my own equipment – Some dock paddles by now be advertised as allow members to borrow equipment but you CANNOT hire club equipment for trips away from the docks unless the trip leader has indicated that he or she will be present to open the compound for you to collect and return the equipment.
-The only exception is a key holder who pre-books a kayak for themselves for a club trip and can return it the same day with their key!
+What if I do not have my own equipment – Most dock paddles are advertised as allowing members to borrow club equipment but you CANNOT hire club equipment for trips away from the docks unless the trip leader has indicated that he or she will be present to open the compound for you to collect and return the equipment.
+The only exception is a key holder who pre-books a kayak for themselves or trip members for a club trip and can return it the same day with their key!